SL-RU/stm32-emacs/Readme.md

 7) start GDB debugger with stm32-start-gdb
 8) in gdb) "load" to upload file to MC and "cont" to run.For more see https://github.com/texane/stlink
 9) good luck!

+#### Openocd

+Openocd requieres a .cfg file to properly function you need to provide the file in this case it must be called board.cfg, and example file is provided (board.cfg) the file needs to be located in your project root.

+##### FreeRTOS support

+Openocd can

+1) Create STM32CubeMx project and generate it for SW4STM32
+2) M-x stm32-new-project RET *select CubeMX project path*
+3) put the board.cfg in your proyect root(an example file named board.cfg is provided in this repo)
+3) open main.c
+4) C-c .
+C to compile
+5) connect stlink to your PC
+6) stm32-run-openocd to start openocd server
+7) start GDB debugger with stm32-start-openocd-gdb

+after this you shold be in the debugger window and you can debug your program, but the default gdb window acts like a terminal and is not very helpful in regards of context and data, so its a good idea to use gdb in many windows mode you can acativate it in your startup config file or with M-x gdb-many-windows

 After CubeMx project regeneration or adding new libraries or new sources you need to do M-x stm32-cmake-build